sandordargo/sandordargo.github.io/_posts/2022-7-27-cpp-on-sea-trip-report.md

 We all learned that we should pass non-POD input arguments by `const&`.
 And I still think that it's an easy way to follow, an easy rule of thumb that will be good enough in the majority of the cases.

 At the same time, there is a new pattern emerged with the appearance of move semantics.
-When a class takes ownership of a variable you should consider taking the variable by value and move it.
+When a class takes ownership of a variable you should consider taking the variable by value and moving it.

 ```cpp
 class Widget {